xxxPatty/xxxPatty.github.io/_pages/publications.md

 **Simulating the Digital Twin of a Large and High-Speed Network: Methodology and Insights**
 Shie-Yuan Wang, **Xiang-Ling Lin**, Nian-Cheng Zou, Ming-Lin Tsai, et al.

-**Role:** Core contributor — system design & implementation lead

-**Contribution Summary:**
-This work investigates how to realistically simulate the digital twin of a large-scale, high-speed ISP network.
-I contributed to the core system design and implementation, including studying IEEE specifications and implementing Link Aggregation Group (LAG) support in ns-3 to improve the fidelity of ISP network modeling.
-I also designed and conducted simulator scalability evaluations to identify a suitable simulation framework, executed large-scale experiments and analysis, and drafted the majority of the manuscript.
+This paper studies the methodology and practical challenges of simulating a digital twin for a large-scale, high-speed ISP network.
+My work focused on the core system design and implementation.
+I implemented LAG support in ns-3 based on IEEE specifications, designed simulator scalability evaluations, conducted large-scale experiments and analysis, and drafted the majority of the manuscript.

 ---